j2store/userguide/product_layout.md

 Go to menu manager and open the menu which links to J2store product layout.

-Move to Item view options tab.
+Move to Item view options tab

 Set **NO** to Enable Zoom effect.